Shape Analysis of Contractile Cells

 Baker grade is a subjective, clinical evaluation for the extent of CC (See Fig 1).
 Many researchers have measured histological properties in CC tissue samples, and correlated theses findings to their assigned Baker grade.
 It has been found that a high density of immune cells is associated with higher Baker grade.

 These immune cells include fibroblasts and myofibroblasts, which can distort surrounding tissues by contracting and pulling on them.
 The transition from the fibroblast to myofibroblast phenotype is an important driving step in many fibrotic processes including capsular contracture.
-In wound healing processes, the contactility of myofibroblasts is essential in facilitating tissue remodelling, however, an exess amount of contratile forces creates a positive feedback loop, leading to the formation of pathological capsules with high density and extent of deformation.
+In wound healing processes, the contactility of myofibroblasts is essential in facilitating tissue remodelling, however, an exess amount of contratile forces creates a positive feedback loop of enhanced immune cell recruitment, leading to the formation of pathological capsules with high density and extent of deformation.

 Myofibroblasts, considered as an “activated” form of fibroblasts, is identified by the expression of alpha-smooth muscle actin (\(\alpha\)-SMA).
 However, this binary classification system does not capture the full range of complexities involved in the transition between these two phenotypes.
 Therefore, it is beneficial to develop a finer classification system of myofibroblasts to explain various levels of forces they can generate.
 One recent work uses pre-defined morphological features of cells, including perimeter and circularity, to create a continuous spectrum of myofibroblast activation (Hillsley et al. 2022).